ms1515/Round-Up---Savings-App/README.md

 ### 3. Goals View Controller

-* Uses the Goals API to fetch any existing Goals: fetch the UID of every goal, from it fetch the value and associated assets like image etc. This information is used to populate the the collectionView Cells for each goal.
+* Uses the Goals API to fetch any existing Goals; by fetching the UID of every goal, and associated assets like image etc. This information is used to populate the the collectionView Cells for each goal.
-* The Goals API can then be used to update the relevant goal account with the added money.
+* TRANSFER FUNDS button transfers the round up amount to the selected goal. (currently experiencing error: Status Code 400)
 * An extra cell allows you to create a new goal, by presenting a new View Controller: Create New Goal Controller

 ![alt text](https://user-images.githubusercontent.com/30627907/60585636-12eac680-9d88-11e9-9216-8c5d55cf7ede.jpeg)